montogeek/laravel-docs-es/validation.md

 <a name="rule-required"></a>
 #### required

-The field under validation must be present in the input data.
+The field under validation must be present in the input data and not empty.
+A field is considered "empty" is one of the following conditions are true:

+- The value is `null`.
+- The value is an empty string.
+- The value is an empty array or empty `Countable` object.
+- The value is an uploaded file with no path.

 <a name="rule-required-if"></a>
 #### required_if:_anotherfield_,_value_,...